collabscore/documents/case-music-infoset.md

 ### Example 1: from notation to performance and vice-versa

-Firs example: we consider the problem of producing an audio performance from some notation input, and conversely notation from audio input (called *transcription*).
+First example: we consider the problem of producing an audio performance from some notation input, and conversely notation from audio input (called *transcription*).
 Illustrated by the following figure.
 It assumes an ideal, digital performer, basically a MIDI device, or something more sophisticated (e.g., equipped with a performance model, see [the MPM model][2].
 In all cases, the performer is apt at decoding its input